sweazysm/School_District_Analysis/README.md

     - There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced -

+# Summary

+The following undertaking was challenging, taxing, and required a lot of time.
+In the end,